Dodd Frank Wall Street Reform and Consumer Protection Act

 f.
 Over Time: Will be paid 1.5 times and Sundays & Holidays will be 2.0 Times

 g.
-Hotel: Book with Holiday Inn in Madison Indiana which has MPP discounted rate.
+Hotel: Book with Holiday Inn Express in Madison Indiana which has MPP discounted rate.

 2) Price Changes

 a.
-No pricing change are allowed after the Purchase Order has been issued, unless details of increase are explained and properly approved by management and revised.
+No pricing increases are allowed after the Purchase Order has been issued, unless details of increase are explained and properly approved by management and revised.

 b.
 For repeat items bought MPP will allow pricing changes half yearly or yearly.
 We will not honor price changes in between.
 Kindly cooperate.